heleiqiu/STTFormer/README.md

 # STTFormer
-This repo is the official implementation for [Spatio-Temporal Tuples Transformer for Skeleton-Based Action Recognition](https://arxiv.org/abs/2201.02849).
+This repository is the official implementation for [Spatio-Temporal Tuples Transformer for Skeleton-Based Action Recognition](https://arxiv.org/abs/2201.02849).

 ## Architecture of STTFormer
 ![image](src/Abstract.png)